-Generally speaking, going Green means spending lots of Greens.
-Having a GREEN weed free lawn can can cost $300-$500 a year, just for lawn fertilizer and weed killer!
+Generally speaking, going “green” means spending lots of green…. you know, the dollar kind.
+Having a GREEN weed free lawn can can cost $300-$500 a year, just for lawn fertilizer and weed killer, alone. #TRUTH

 I don’t want to spend a fortune keeping my lawn looking nice and I also don’t like having to keep my kids off the grass for a few days after we have fertilized it.
 I asked my dad if he had a better solution and he said all you need is this:

 - Sugar feeds beneficial microbes, insects, and worms

 - Sugar won’t cause allergic reactions in people or pets

 - Sugar will fortify grass while discouraging weeds